AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

 How it can be exploited:

- * Chatbots could potentially attempt to bypass the protocol by using pre-recorded videos or deepfake technology to create fake video submissions that appear to be from genuine users.
+ * Chatbots can potentially attempt to bypass the protocol by using pre-recorded videos or deepfake technology to create fake video submissions that appear to be from genuine users.
 This could pose a potential vulnerability to the protocol if not properly addressed.
  Considering the current limitations of chatbots and the video submission requirement of Proof of Humanity, the vulnerability of the protocol to malicious chatbots is relatively low.